-To make sure that your child is ready for school is more than just getting your child accepted at a preschool or primary school at age 6 or 7.
+Making sure your child is ready for school is more than getting them accepted at a preschool or primary school at age 6 or 7.
 Age is only one of the factors that are involved in determining if your child is ready for school.
-Parents or guardians should make sure that children are prepared in the following ways:
+Parents or guardians should prepare children in the following ways:

 - Emotional: The child must have some ability to control their emotions and be reasonably independent, confident, and able to adapt to being separated from their current caregiver.
 Crying for the first few days or weeks when starting Grade R or Grade 1 is a common sign of adjusting.
 Physical: Your child should be able to do some physical activity such as running, walking, ball catching, etc. Prepare your child for school by teaching them how to hold and use pencils, cutlery, scissors, etc. They must also be able to use the bathroom unassisted.

-- Social: This is all about how your child interacts with others and their environment.
-They should be able to communicate and share their toys with other children as well as easily join/integrate with a new group.
+- Social: This is about how your child interacts with others and their environment.
+They should be able to interact with other kids, exchange toys with them, and quickly join and fit in with a new group.

 - Language development: This includes their vocabulary, speaking and listening skills.
 Your child must be able to have a conversation in their home language.
 They should be able to express themselves so that others can understand.
-Basic numbers, letters, understanding the concept of time (before, after, day, night, etc.) and must be able to follow and remember the details of stories.
+Know basic numbers and letters, understanding the concept of time (before, after, day, night, etc.) and must be able to follow and remember the details of stories.

-Your child’s readiness for Grade R and Grade 1 and their experience in their first school year, will lay the foundation for the rest of their time at school.
+Your child’s readiness for Grade R and Grade 1 and their experience in their first year of school will lay the foundation for the rest of their time at school.

 - Chat with your child about school – about friends, activities, teachers and assignments.

 - Set goals – make sure they are achievable, and focus on achieving them one at a time.

-- Praise your child for specific achievements – focus on your child’s strengths and celebrate progress.
+- Praise your child for specific achievements – focus on their strengths and celebrate progress.